8 Essential Topics to Cover in Your Kick-Off Meeting Agenda

 4. Outline the Roadmap for the Year

 • Key Milestones: Highlight major projects, product launches, or events coming up.
-Use timelines, Gantt charts, or other visual aids to make the roadmap clear.
+Use timelines, Gantt charts, digital roadmap tools like Roadmunk or ProductPlan, or interactive dashboards to make the roadmap clear and accessible to everyone, including remote team members who can refer back to it later.

 • Strategic Priorities: Share the broader themes for the year, such as innovation, customer satisfaction, or market expansion, and explain how they align with the company’s vision.